open-mmlab/Amphion/egs/tts/valle_v2/README.md

 For Windows, refer to the above link.
 If you do not have sudo privilege, you could build the library by following the last section of this readme. -->

-## Inferencing pretrained VALLE models
+## Inferencing pretrained VALL-E models
 ### Download pretrained weights
 You need to download our pretrained weights from huggingface.